-eHaus Northland are giving away 2 free design concepts.
-Get all the details here.
+eHaus Northland are giving away two free concept designs.
+Find out more here.

 If building a new home is on your mind in 2024, the timing is great and here's why